T H E D E R E L I C T M I S C E L L A N Y

 R e f l e c t i o n s o n f o r g o t t e n a n d a b a n d o n e d s p a c e s

-Bedham Mission Church of St. Michael and All Angels
+Bedham Mission Church of St. Michæl and All Angels

-It was against this background that William Townley Mitford (1817–1889), Member of Parliament for Midhurst and Squire of nearby Pitshill House paid for a dual purpose church and school to be built at Bedham for the charcoal burining and agricultural community.
-The modest brick building dedicated to St. Michael and All Angels was built in a hollow below the road on a northwest-southeast alignment in a somewhat understated Gothic style.
+It was against this background that William Townley Mitford (1817-1889), Member of Parliament for Midhurst and Squire of nearby Pitshill House paid for a dual-purpose church and school to be built at Bedham.
+The modest brick building, dedicated to St. Michæl and All Angels, was built in a hollow below the road on a northwest-southeast alignment.
 A plaque on the north-west wall states that:

 "FOR THE WORSHIP OF ALMIGHTY GOD/ IN GRATITUDE FOR MANY BLESSINGS/ THIS BUILDING WAS ERECTED BY/ WM.
 TOWNLEY MITFORD, OF PITSHILL/ ANNO DOMINI 1880."

-Due to its size, Bedham was not granted parish status and falls under the remit of Fittleworth.
-There was no living in the vicinity so the church was served by a visiting priest with the master of Fittleworth School acting as lay reader.
-The mixed school, which had a capacity of 60 pupils, was served by three schoolmistresses.
-Despite the two annual maintenance visits from Mitford's own carpenters, by 1913 the school was found to be in 'a very unsatisfactory state' with 'defective lighting and ventilation and the girls' earth closet 'very offensive indeed.'
-This does not seem to have tainted the fond memories of the school's surviving pupils however, many of whom later related their experiences in local newspapers.
-Due to a falling rural population, the school closed in 1925, but continued in use as a church.
-The congregation was never a large one and with the demise of the sussex charcoal industry and the effects of two world wars attendances declined further.
-The the last wedding held here was in 1959 and the church closed later that year.
+During the school week, the building was divided in two by a curtain separating infants from seniors; every Friday afternoon, the chairs and desks would be turned to face the altar ready for Sunday service.
+Worship was led by the Rector of nearby Fittleworth with the master of Fittleworth School serving both as lay reader and headmaster.
+Despite the two annual maintenance visits from Mitford's own carpenters, by 1913 the school was found to be in 'a very unsatisfactory state' with 'defective lighting and ventilation' and the girls' earth closet 'very offensive indeed.'
+Due to a falling rural population, the school closed in 1925, but the building continued in regular use as a church for a further thirty years.
+The congregation was never a large one and with the demise of the charcoal industry and the effects of two world wars attendance declined to almost nothing: the last wedding held here was in 1959 and there is no record of any later services.

 The church and surrounding land are now part of a 395 acre nature reserve which is open to the public.
 If you intend to visit the site, please behave with due respect and consideration and leave it as you found it.